 Image: “Content Marketing.
 Behind the Scenes” report by Planable

 In order to be productive, teams need one place for both communication and showcasing work.
-As explained earlier, spreadsheets only solves a tiny part of the complex workflow.
+As explained earlier, spreadsheets only solve a tiny part of the complex workflow.
 Creative people like content marketers don’t enjoy wasting their time, creative spirit, and energy in logistic nightmares.
 Using the wrong tools can easily lead to overwhelmed marketers and underperforming content.
+On the other hand, and vice versa, using the right tools to ensure the high-quality of your content, like marking service, can increase productivity and save time.

 Image: “Definitive Guide to America’s Most Broken Processes” by Nintex